Confluence Alternatives

 Strengths

-• +Free for unlimited public docs
+• +Free tier covers unlimited public docs (right call for OSS)

-• +Strong API documentation auto-generation
+• +Strong API documentation auto-generation from OpenAPI

 Trade-offs